Data-Driven Strategies to Reach Today’s Omnichannel Shoppers

 Coordinating Messages Across Channels

-Over the past few years, new channels have being introduced into the mix and marketers are now spending more of their budgets on channels they didn’t even know existed 5 years ago.
-According to the Salesforce research:
+Over the past few years, new channels have being introduced into the mix and marketers are now spending more of their budgets on channels they didn’t even know existed 5-10 years ago.

 Customer experiences are quickly outweighing the “best value for the buck” mentality.
 Consumers are willing to pay more for positive and consistent experiences as they move from channel to channel, and for those companies who are delivering, research shows they typically grow at double the rate of their competitors.
 And when you don’t deliver, you can lose your competitive edge very quickly.